TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FilesAndLocations/Index.rst

-            The table structure of static tables needs to be in the :file:`ext_tables.sql` file as well - otherwise an installed static table will be reported as being in excess in the EM!
+            The table structure of static tables needs to be in the :file:`ext_tables.sql` file as well - otherwise an installed static table will be reported as being in excess in the install tool.

          .. warning::